opentoken-io/opentoken/doc/strength-and-numbers.md

 * 1.2E57L:  Roughly how many atoms are in the sun.
 Incidentally, it's roughly the same amount of mass as a million Earths.

+* 8.07e67:  The number of permutations of a deck of cards, rounded.
+This is the total number of different ways one can shuffle a standard deck of 52 playing cards.
+To give you a much better feel for the size of this number, visit this [52 Factorial](http://czep.net/weblog/52cards.html) explanation page.

 * 4E78 - 4E82: Estimate for the number of atoms in the observable universe.